rayrobdod/tppasRandomEvosList/README.md

 Between July 12th and July 26th,
 [TwitchPlaysPokemon](http://www.twitch.tv/twitchplayspokemon) played a game of Pokémon Alpha Sapphire randomized using [pk3DS](https://github.com/kwsch/pk3DS).
-The randomization included evolutions such that a Torchic would not neccessarily evolve into a Combusken.
+The randomization included evolutions such that a Torchic would not necessarily evolve into a Combusken.

 The rules were known to be: A Pokemon's new evolution would match at least one